ayebear/config-file/README.md

 test[2].push() = "I'm in an array inside of another array"
 ```

 For more ways of using the cfg::File and cfg::Option classes, please refer to the header files.
 There are comments that have information about what everything does.
+In the future I'll use a documentation generator so everything is properly documented.